Review: Enlightened Equipment Revelation quilt

 For me, a big bonus is that all of their products are hand made in the U.S., and their down is ethically sourced.
 I like supporting companies that do things I believe in, and don’t mind paying a bit extra for it.

-Available only by ordering directly from the manufacturer, you can choose from three fill weights (850, 900, or 950), six temperature ratings, five lengths, four widths, and more than 15 fabric colors for a totally customized quilt.
+Available only by ordering directly from the manufacturer, you can choose from two fill weights (850 or 950), six temperature ratings, five lengths, four widths, and more than 15 fabric colors for a totally customized quilt.

 I ordered the Revelation quilt with the following options: 950-fill, 10 degree, short length, regular width, with 20D fabric on the outside and optional water resistant stripes.
 Weighing only 22 ounces, I’m saving 1.5 pounds over the weight of my previous sleeping bag.